With two cases, shorthanded U.S. Supreme Court opens new term amid drama | Politics

 Ginsburg died on Sept.
 18 at age 87.
 Trump on Sept.
 26 nominated federal appeals court judge Amy Coney Barrett to replace her, and asked the Republican-led Senate to confirm her by the Nov.
 3 U.S. election.
 If confirmed, Barrett would give the court a 6-3 conservative majority.
 Senate Majority Leader Mitch McConnell reiterated on Saturday that Barrett's confirmation hearings, due to be held next week, will proceed as planned even though two Republicans on the Judiciary Committee had contracted the coronavirus.
 Trump himself remained hospitalized with COVID-19 on Monday.

 Trump has said he wants Barrett to be confirmed before Election Day so she could cast a decisive vote in any election-related dispute, potentially in his favor.
 He has said he expects the Supreme Court to decide the outcome of the election, though it has done so only once - the disputed 2000 contest ultimately awarded to Republican George W. Bush.
-The justices began hearing arguments in the new term's first case, which centered on a system used by the state of Delaware that requires some of its courts to be ideologically balanced.
-The justices were hearing the state's appeal defending its law, which requires that no more than half of the judges on certain benches can be affiliated with one political party.
+The first oral argument of the term centered on a system used by the state of Delaware that requires some of its courts to be ideologically balanced.
+The justices are weighing the state's appeal defending its law, which requires that no more than half of the judges on certain courts be affiliated with one particular political party.
+It also requires that Delaware judges be affiliated with one of the two major political parties in the state.

+During the argument, some of the justices questioned whether challenger James Adams, who has said he wants to serve as a judge, had legal standing to bring his claim, in part because he never formally applied.
+Roberts said that if someone approached him about a job as a clerk but never applied, "I really wouldn't know what to make of it."
+The second case argued before the justices was a dispute between Texas and New Mexico over rights to the waters of the Pecos River that runs through both states.

 ALSO READ